bradyfontenot/ljw/readme.md

 - You should now have 2 binaries in your /bin directory named `server` and `client`

 **Important Note:** \
-Do not relocate the ssl directory or the program will not be able to find the certificates.
+Do not relocate the ssl directory or the application will not be able to find the certificates.

 ## Run the Server
 1. You should still be in the project's root directory.